Skip to main content

 Finding the right banking solutions for your business

 The right products work to make things simpler for you.
-That means you can spend less time on administration and more on what you’re passionate about – your business and customers.
+That means you can spend less time on administration and more time on your business and customers.

-Your business may hold cash reserves to meet short-term or unexpected costs.
-If you want to earn interest on these funds, a Business Savings Account could meet your needs.
-Bendigo Bank’s accounts include options that have no account service fee, free e-banking transactions and a single interest rate.
+Your business may hold cash reserves to meet short term or unexpected costs.
+If you want to earn interest on these funds, a Business savings account could meet your needs.
+Bendigo Bank’s accounts include options that have no account service fee and free e-banking transactions.
+They also offer a single interest rate.

-For customers who have over $500,000 in deposit funds, the Money Market Investments team can help with tailored deposit solutions.
+For customers who have more than $500,000 in deposit funds, the Money Market Investments team can help with tailored deposit solutions.

 Receiving payments

-A vital part of any business is receiving payments from customers.
-With the shift to cashless payments, it’s important to have a way for customers to pay with cards or other methods.
-That’s where Bendigo Bank powered by Tyro terminals come in.
-One option is an EFTPOS machine on the counter in a fixed premises.
-A mobile terminal allows you to take it to your customer – for example, taking payment directly at a table in a café.
+Another option is an EFTPOS machine on the counter in a fixed premises.
+Or a mobile terminal, which allows you to take it to your customer – for example, payment made at a table in a café.

 Managing payments